12+1 Dogs Making their Point in Art

 7. Franz Marc Dog lying in the snow, 1910-11

-Franc Marc was one of the founding members of the Blue Rider, an avant-guard group of artists that was active around 1911.
+Franc Marc was one of the founding members of the Blue Rider, an avant-garde group of artists that was active around 1911.
 Marc believed in the connection of the spiritual and the artistic and was seeking for a way to express his artistic interests and emotional states through color.
 Animals were also frequent subjects in his painting.
 Marc considered them more spiritual and closer to nature than humans.
 In Dog lying in the snow there is a metaphysical atmosphere of serenity and simplicity.
 As the dog sleeps peacefully atop of the snow it brings about a notion of purity and calm suggested by the use of color.
 The yellow pigment used for the dog looks radiant due to use of dark blue shades.
 Placed in the center of the painting the dog itself appears to shine brightly but totally unaware of its glow.

 8. Giacomo Balla – Dynamics of a dog on a leash– 1912